 It quickly became apparent that for many, the problem wasn’t merely the fabrication of news for linkbait, but the large number of SEM professionals that applauded the development.

-Throughout all the blog posts and forums and Twitter chats, a few questions or statements have come back again and again, creating new questions and new areas of debate.
+Throughout all the blog posts and forums and Twitter chats, a few questions or statements have popped up again and again, creating new questions and new areas of debate.
 Therefore, I thought it necessary to explore some of this fallout to try to answer the question of whether hoaxing is a valuable online marketing technique or a worrying nail in the coffin of online credibility.

 Marketing is often about presenting something in a better light than it would naturally appear.
 Emphasising strengths while downplaying weaknesses can be seen by some as misrepresentative, but marketing can never change or create the facts.
 This is why there are very clear truth in advertising laws under the Federal Trade Commission Act (in the US) and similar laws in other territories.

 There is another point to consider here as well.
 Marketing is processed by consumers very differently to other mediums.
 We understand that marketing has an agenda and we allow that to inform our perceptions of the validity of the opinions made.
-We know facts cannot be fabricated, but subjective opinions can be influenced by the commercial concerns behind them.
 Most consumers of marketing understand this and engage their critical faculties accordingly.

 News is covered under far stricter guidelines of fact and bias to protect the reader from deliberate obfuscation.
 When we read a piece created to mimic a journalistic style, our critical faculties take into account a different set of criteria than if we were reading satire or marketing and are less likely to question the validity of the words.